Free Dev Day — June 25 — Virtual

 Now, we have source data waiting in our staging streams & views, and we have target Raw Vault tables ready.

 Let's connect the dots.
 We'll create tasks, one task per stream, so when new records are available, that new data will be incrementally loaded to all dependent Raw Vault models in one operation.
 To achieve that, we'll use multi-table insert capability of Snowflake mentioned earlier.
-As you can see, tasks can be set up to run on a pre-defined frequency (every 1 minute in our example) and use a dedicated virtual warehouse as a compute power.
-To minimize compute costs, before waking up a compute resource, tasks will check for new data in the stream.
-You only pay for the compute you use.
+Tasks can be set up to run on a pre-defined frequency (every 1 minute in this guide) and use a dedicated virtual warehouse for compute.
+To minimize compute costs, before waking the warehouse, tasks will check for new data in the stream.
+We only pay for the compute we use.

 -- Sales & Marketing: Raw Vault Customer System Data MTI -----------------------